What's Happening in Room 321 Mrs. L.H.'s Class

 science fiction, folklore, mythology, poetry, songs, plays, and other

-This week, our grammar practice consists identifying and writing sentences that are statements and sentences that are questions.
-We also practice capitalization, punctuation, and subject/predicate identification.
+This week, our grammar practice consists of identifying and writing sentences that are commands and sentences that are exclamations.
+We are also learning about complex sentences.

 (3E2c: English Language Conventions